 - Collonade Gray has an LRV of 52, great for a well-lit room, but a touch dull for a darker one

 - There is a very very good chance that you’d never know this colour had green in it unless I spilled the beans – which I DO love to do, and even then it’s a stretch

 - If you are sensitive to green, don’t pick your nose and don’t pick this colour.
 I’ve found that folks like you can see it when it’s not even there, so let’s not encourage things

-- Collonade Gray is SUPER comparable to Benjamin Moore Revere Pewter, it’s just LESS likely to pick up a subtle green.
+- Collonade Gray is SUPER comparable to Benjamin Moore Revere Pewter – minus the muddy green.
 To learn about the difference between these 2 colours, check out this post… Colour Review: Collonade Gray vs Revere Pewter

 So there you have it.
 If those are just too gray for your tastes, then you probably need to start dabbling in the Wild World of Greige.
 And if you’re stuck?
 You know who to call…